Table of Contents

 output() | Specifies the response format: JSON or XML.
 Default is JSON. |

-Currency Conversion with Python SDK
+Currency Conversion with the Python Currency API

-With our Currency API and the Python SDK it's easy to convert amounts from one currency to another.
 This returns a smaller response size and is a great way to get the most out of our API.

 The convert()